 What is an Anterior Cruciate Ligament (ACL)?

 An Anterior Cruciate Ligament (ACL) is a major knee ligament which serves to keep the knee joint stable.
 It connects the thighbone to the shinbone and, if torn, can cause serious pain and discomfort.
-ACL injury commonly occurs during an athletic activity and sports which involve a lot of sudden changes in direction (basketball, football, skiing, soccer, etc.).
+An ACL injury commonly occurs during an athletic activity or sports which involve a lot of sudden changes in direction (basketball, football, skiing, soccer, etc.).

 The recovery program will depend on whether the ligament is partially or completely torn.
 Worst case scenario, our anterior cruciate ligament injury specialists may advise surgery.
 If that is the case with you, rest assured that we will stand by your side pre and post-surgery, participating in the process.
 In less severe cases, we resort to taping to reduce swelling around the knee and mobilise the soft tissue to release muscle spasms which are responsible for limited movement.
 We also design a personalised anterior cruciate ligament injury exercises program.
-We offer home visit physiotherapy services and will gladly come to you to make sure you are performing all the exercises the right way – this will hasten the recovery process and ensure the best possible results.
+We offer home visit physiotherapy services and will gladly come to you to make sure you are performing all the exercises the right way.
+This will hasten the recovery process and ensure the best possible results.

 Anterior cruciate ligament injury usually happens during a sports activity.
 It can occurs when you stop or slow down and change direction suddenly, land awkwardly from a jump or pivot with the foot firmly attached to the ground, or after receiving a blow to the knee.